Kwame Nkrumah University of Science and Technology: Collegiate system

 KNUST has, since January 2005, transformed from its previous centralized system of administration into a decentralized collegiate university.
 Under this system, the faculties have been condensed into six colleges.

 The university had been administered on the faculty-based system.
 This led to administrative difficulties as new faculties and institutes were created to meet the ever-growing academic pursuits of students.
 To solve this problem, a collegiate system was officially adopted on 29 November 2004.
 On 5 April 2005, the pioneering provosts were inducted and invested into office at the Great Hall of the KNUST.

 The colleges are semi-autonomous, which means that they are given the power to largely run on their own without much dependence on the central administration for financial support.
 A college registrar, finance officer and librarian assist the provosts.
 Under them are the faculties, centres and institutes, headed by deans and directors.
 As heads of the colleges, the provosts provide academic and administrative leadership for the colleges and oversee their overall running.

 Housing and accommodation

 There are numerous KNUST approved hostels, mostly in close proximity to the main campus.
 Students of all financial backgrounds have their accommodation needs catered for.
 There are six halls of residence at the Kumasi campus, each administered by a hall council consisting of senior and junior members.
-There are few hostels on campus like the GUSSS hostels, Brunei, and Tek credit hostel.
+There are a few hostels on campus like the GUSSS hostels, Brunei, and Tek credit hostel.
 The executive head is the hall master, who is assisted by a senior tutor.
 There is a hall bursar and other supporting staff.